pepa65/eqr/README.md

 Only a linux-x86_64 (musl) binary available: `cargo-binstall eqr`

-It will be installed in `~/.cargo/bin/` which still needs to be added to `PATH`!
+The binaries will be installed into `~/.cargo/bin/` which still needs to be added to `PATH`!

 ## Usage
 ```
-eqr 1.6.3 - Encode text into svg/png/jpg/terminal-format QR codes with optional logo
+qr 1.7.0 - Encode text into svg/png/jpg/terminal-format QR codes with optional logo
 Usage: qr [OPTIONS] [STRING]
 Arguments:
   [STRING]  String to encode (can also be piped in)